 On top of that, there is always a risk of massive piracy of wallets, so you may risk all your LTC without the possibility of returning them.

 But here’s a tidbit: investing in LTC doesn’t have to be complicated.
-All you have to do is to do your own research and decide for yourself if possible rewards outweigh potential risks.
+All you have to do is to do your research and decide for yourself if possible rewards outweigh potential risks.

-Because of the potential of LTC as an investment in 2021, more and more beginners and experienced investors are willing to add Litecoin to their portfolios.
+Because of the potential of LTC as an investment in 2023, more and more beginners and experienced investors are willing to add Litecoin to their portfolios.

-In fact, according to data, Litecoin has over 100,000 active addresses, with more than 40,000 transactions every 24 hours.
+In fact, according to data, Litecoin has approximately 234,640 active addresses, with more than 138,659 transactions every 24 hours, according to BitInfoCharts.

 Investing in LTC is a great option for:

 - Cryptocurrency day traders: With a large 24-hour trading volume LTC is a desired asset among cryptocurrency day traders who believe in LTC in the short term.